Desulfovibrio

-Like other sulfate-reducing bacteria, Desulfovibrio was long considered to be obligately anaerobic.
-This is not strictly correct: while growth may be limited, these bacteria can survive in O2-rich environments.
-These types of bacteria are known as aerotolerant.
+High amounts of Desulfovibrio bacteria have been associated with inflammatory bowel disease, bacteremia infections, and Parkinson's disease.

-Some Desulfovibrio species have in recent years been shown to have bioremediation potential for toxic radionuclides such as uranium by a reductive bioaccumulation process.
+Some Desulfovibrio species have in recent years been shown to have bioremediation potential for toxic radionuclides such as uranium by a reductive bioaccumulation process, such as converting highly water-soluble U(VI) to relatively insoluble U(IV) precipitate, thus removing the toxic uranium from contaminated water.